-The USBP-PD physical layer implemented in the TPS65983 is compliant to the USB-PD Specifications.
+The USBP-PD physical layer implemented in the TPS65983B is compliant to the USB-PD Specifications.
 The encoding scheme used for the baseband PD signal is a version of Manchester coding called Biphase Mark Coding (BMC).
-In this code, there is a transition at the start of every bit time and there is a second transition in the middle of the bit cell when a 1 is transmitted.
+In this code, a transition occurs at the start of every bit time and a second transition occurs in the middle of the bit cell when a 1 is transmitted.
 This coding scheme is nearly DC balanced with limited disparity (limited to 1/2 bit over an arbitrary packet, so a very low DC level).
-Figure 13 illustrates Biphase Mark Coding.
+Figure 14 shows the Biphase Mark Coding.

-Figure 13.
+Figure 14.
 Biphase Mark Coding Example